CURRTIS1/Terraform-Playground/modules/prometheus_grafana/README.md

 # prometheus_grafana
 Terraform prometheus_grafana module

-This module creates an ECS cluster with test ECS services and an ECS service for both Prometheus and Grafana
+This module creates an isolated ECS cluster with test ECS services and an ECS service for both Prometheus and Grafana

 The following variables are required when calling the module: